 My child, I'll always care for you.

-And with the Savior as our guide, I'll share the light I feel inside,
+And with the Savior as our guide,

 And you will feel his love for you.